Ghias ad-Din: Marital life

 King David VI of Georgia was the son of Ghias ad-Din and Rusudan.

 Ghias ad-din is reported by the Georgian annals to have been a handsome and physically strong man.
 Around 17 years old at the time of marriage, he was younger than Rusudan, who is unanimously described by the medieval sources as a beautiful woman devoted to pleasure.
 Reporting her scandalous love affairs and adulterous way of life, ibn al-Athir recounts that on one occasion Rusudan was surprised by her husband in bed in the arms of a slave ("mamluke").
 As Ghias ad-din refused to condone this fact, ibn al-Athir continues, Rusudan had him moved to "another town" under strict supervision.
-The Muslim author underscores the "weak position" the Seljuq prince had at the Georgian court.
+The Muslim author underscores the "weak position" the Seljuk prince had at the Georgian court.
 Evidence suggests he was devoid of the high status and prestige enjoyed by earlier Georgian king-consorts, especially Rusudan's father David Soslan, the husband of Queen Tamar.
 The Georgian sources do not afford him the title of a king and do not report him being an army commander or otherwise involved in state affairs.
 His name does not appear on coins issued in the name of Rusudan.

 Ghias ad-din and Rusudan had two children, a daughter, Tamar, and a son, David.
 Tamar married her cousin, Kaykhusraw II, sultan of Rum, and became better known by her sobriquet Gurju Khatun.
 David became the king of Georgia after Rusudan's death in 1245 and the forefather of the first dynasty of the Kingdom of Imereti in western Georgia.

 Defection

 In 1226, when Jalal al-Din Mangburni, the shah of the Khwarazmian Empire, conquered the Georgian capital of Tbilisi, putting Queen Rusudan into flight to her western dominions, Ghias ad-Din reconverted to Islam and, according to the chronicler al-Nasawi, obtained aman (security) from Jalal ad-Din.
-However, after the Khwarezmid shah departed to lay siege to Ahlat, Ghias ad-Din returned to Christianity, redefected to the Georgians, and informed them about the weakness of a Khwarezmid garrison in Tbilisi.
+However, after the Khwarezmid shah departed to lay siege to Ahlat, Ghias ad-Din returned to Christianity, redefected to the Georgians, and informed them about the weakness of a Khwarazmian garrison in Tbilisi.
 Rusudan seems to have repudiated the marriage with Ghias ad-Din around the same time, and he becomes unheard of thereafter.